akurniko/sowmud-web/README.md

 # TODO

+Clojure Discord and IRC.

 Add parallel support between IRC and Discord.
 Done with Go-like async package.

 Use Okteto.
 Maybe Flyctl.
 Helm and Kubernetes manifest.

-Clojure Discord.

-Try with real token.
+Try with real Discord token.
 Only can get it once, so need to restore it from backup.

-Create relay.
+Create relay between Discord and IRC.
 Get message from DS.

 # Clojure IRC